 Meet Me In The Present: Documents and their Afterlives is an anthology of essays which examines the power of collective action.
-Spanning twenty-one acts of resistance — from letters exchanged between black power activists to the ethos of protest being brought into the Victoria and Albert Museum — these essays consider what it means to survive against all odds within a changing society.
+Spanning twenty-one acts of resistance — from letters exchanged between black power activists to the ethos of protest being brought into the Victoria and Albert Museum — and with an afterword by critic Orit Gat, these essays consider what it means to survive against all odds within a changing society.
 Drawing from the motives and experiences of those who have protected the right to access shared resources, Meet Me in the Present tells the stories of these diverse defenders.
 The book calls for public spaces, and for ideas to be made public in a time when ‘the commons’ is increasingly under attack.

 174 pages with illustrations Edited by Alex Quicho, Camilla Brown, Hatty Nestor, Laura Fava, Sarah Thacker, and Zachary Soudan Designed by Tom Finn and Jake Tollady Published by the Royal College of Art (2017) ISBN 978-1-910642-23-8